arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-security.md

 PS> Remove-AzResourceGroupLocks -ResourceGroupName "your-resource-group-name"
 # Retrieving all locks in resourceGroup 'your-resource-group-name'
 # Start removing all locks in resourceGroup 'your-resource-group-name'
+# Removing the lock: 'some resource lock 1'
+# Removing the lock: 'some resource lock 2'
 # All locks in resourceGroup 'your-resource-group-name' have been removed
 ```